-- The minimal number of participants in inspections is 3 (moderator/recorder, reader, author) - □ If only 3 persons form an inspection team, the moderator is always the recorder at the same time - □ In every inspection there is an author - The inspection team should be as small as possible (max.
+The minimal number of participants in inspections is 3 (moderator/recorder, reader, author)

+If only 3 persons form an inspection team, the moderator is always the recorder at the same time

+In every inspection there is an author

+The inspection team should be as small as possible (max.
 7 persons).
 Everybody should bring in a unique expertise.
-Additional participants reduce the efficiency and effectiveness of the inspection - Inspections are a Peer-to-Peer technique.
-Managers should not participate
+Additional participants reduce the efficiency and effectiveness of the inspection

-Inspection Phases

-- Planning: Organizational preparation

-- Overview: The author informs

-- Preparation: Every inspector prepares

-- Inspection meeting

-- Rework: Fault correction

-- Follow-up: Inspection of the fault corrections
+Inspections are a Peer-to-Peer technique.
+Managers should not participate software engineering dependability Prof. Dr. Liggesmeyer, 14

+Preparation: Every inspector prepares Inspection meeting ☐ Planning: Organizational preparation Inspection meeting Rework: Fault correction ☐ Overview: The author informs Rework: Fault correction ☐ Preparation: Every inspector prepares 3 ☐ Inspection meeting Follow-up: Inspection of the fault corrections ☐ Rework: Fault correction ☐ Follow-up: Inspection of the fault corre ections